quantiota/AI-Agent-Lab/docs/tasks/ml-internship/1-getting-started.md

 3. **Understand SQL-based Technical Indicators:**
    - Review the `ta-library` folder containing SQL queries for common technical indicators such as moving averages, RSI, MACD, etc.
-   - These SQL queries will replace the TA-Lib package for performing technical analysis in your notebooks.
+   - These SQL queries will be used to perform technical analysis in your notebooks.

 4. **Start with Data Stream Processing:**
    - Develop your first notebook focused on live data stream ingestion (market data).